 In this Launch & Learn edition, we return to Sudan — a conflict that remains one of the world’s largest humanitarian catastrophes, yet one of the most overlooked.
 The lack of sustained media coverage is not incidental; it is an information vulnerability with strategic consequences.

-For this episode, we are joined by Dr. Joana de Deus Pereira, Senior Research Fellow at RUSI Europe and UN Mandate Holder for the Working Group on Mercenaries.
-With extensive experience across MENA, West and Central Africa, Central Asia, and the Western Balkans, Joana brings unparalleled insight into the shifting security landscape that surrounds Sudan.
+Let's listen to Dr. Joana de Deus Pereira, Senior Research Fellow at RUSI Europe and UN Mandate Holder for the Working Group on Mercenaries.
+With her experience spanning the MENA, West and Central Africa, Central Asia, and the Western Balkans, Joana brings unparalleled insight into the shifting security landscape surrounding Sudan.

-Together, we unpack the deeper architecture of the conflict — the networks, actors, and interests that rarely make it into mainstream reporting but are essential to understanding how this war is being fought and financed.
+Together, we examine the deeper architecture of the conflict — the networks, actors, and interests that often go unreported but are crucial to understanding how this war is being fought and financed.

 Speakers